0xAhmd/Spelling/ReadME.txt

-This is my first Project in python Using Tkinter to GUI Interface , Auto Correct Lib , Python programming Language .
+This is my first project in Python using Tkinter for a GUI interface, AutoCorrect library, and the Python programming language.
+To run the script, the AutoCorrect library should be included on your machine.